bravosix-07/Software-trials_task_1/README.md

 Summary of what we do in this repo :
 1. We launch a custom gazebo world with a turtlebot.
-2. We create a map of that gazebo world by teleoperating turtlebot3_burger in that world and save it using map_server node.
+2. We create a map of that gazebo world by navigating turtlebot3_burger in that world using frontier_exploration and save it using map_server node.
 3. We do autonomous navigation of turtlebot3_burger on that map using DWA planner in ROS and visualize LIDAR sensor data.

 Resources used : ROS Noetic, turtlebot3 robot(burger) , ROS navigation stack, Gazebo, RViz.